ddikman/five-ways-to-test/python/readme.md

 This practice starts in [test_tdd.py](tdd/test_tdd.py) as we are starting with the test, so open that file and check the instructions there.

+### learning

+The learning tests are about using a test suite to drive your development, allowing you to run the code without having to run your entire app.
+In this example I'm using an open book api and for practice you can use the [Chuck Norris joke API](http://www.icndb.com/api/).

+Have a look at the [test_learning.py](learning/test_learning.py) for how I step by step figure out how the API works.
+Then have a go for yourself in [practice_learning.py](learning/practice_learning.py) using [test_practice_learning.py](learning/test_practice_learning.py) as runner.

 ## troublshooting

 The project is written using [VSCode](https://code.visualstudio.com/).